Please Recycle your Fishing Line!

 Kw?kwál?lw?t's father appologied for the disrespect shown, even though the gifts from the people of the sea should have been known all along.
 "Kw?kwál?w?t can go and be with your family, but please let her come back each year for a visit."

 And so it was that Kw?kwál?lw?t went to live in the sea with her new husband.
 There were more fish and shellfish than ever before, and Kw?kwál?w?t's family became well known and respected, as their reward for allowing Kw?kwál?lw?t to go into the sea.

 She did come back to visit her family.
 She came back to visit four times.
 The first time she visited they noticed that she was starting to develop cold skin and scales.
 Each time she came, she looked more and more like a creature of the sea.
 But each time she came, she seemed sadder to be away from her new family in the sea.

 On the forth visit, her family told her that if it made her so sad to be away from the sea, she didn't have to come back again.

 So, she walked into the sea and never came back.
 As she walked into the sea, her hair floated out behind her head - just like the seaweed you see around Rosario Head today.

-Today, when you see the seaweed around Rosario Head, it tells us that Kw?kwál?lw?t is back to check to make sure that her family is doing well.
+Today, when you see the seaweed around Rosario Head that looks like massive floating strands of a woman's hair, it tells us that Kw?kwál?lw?t is back to check to make sure that her family is doing well.

 - Historical Travel